History of Virgin Galactic in Timeline

 March 2015: LauncherOne research center established

-March 2015: Commercial Flight Delayed
+March 2015: Intended Date for Commercial Flight

-June 2015: Contract signed with OneWeb Ltd. for satellite launches
+June 2015: Contract signed with OneWeb Ltd.

 On 25 June 2015, Virgin Galactic signed a contract with OneWeb Ltd. for 39 satellite launches for its satellite constellation with an option for an additional 100 launches.

-July 2015: NTSB cites factors in 2014 crash
+July 2015: NTSB Cites Factors in 2014 Crash

-2015: New Shepard first unmanned flight above Karman line
+2015: New Shepard first unmanned flight

 February 2016: Rollout of VSS Unity